guitarvydas/guitarvydas.github.io/_posts/2021-09-29-Programming Languages and OSs Not Needed.md

 The underlying principles are mostly the same, but the syntax is different in each variant.

 Another example: FP first appeared in 1956 in the form of Lisp.
 Today, FP looks nothing like Lisp, but, the underlying principle (the Paradigm) is the same.
 (I might argue that today's syntax first appeared APL, but that's an aside).
-The major delta between 1956 and now is "merely" syntax (there have been improvements - more experience - with the paradigm, but the new syntax obscures the improvements).
+The major delta between 1956 and now is "just" syntax (there have been improvements - more experience - with the paradigm, but the new syntax obscures the improvements).

 I argue that it is easy to create syntax and just as easy to throw it away as new experience is gained with the paradigm.